The Emmaus Mossley group started in 1994, when a member of the first UK Emmaus group, based in Cambridge, moved to Greater Manchester.

 A small industrial heritage centre opened in 2001, in a corner of the lower floor, recording the history of the cotton industry in Mossley, in partnership with Mossley Civic Society.

 Four more en-suite bedrooms were added in 2006 and two further rooms were created in the preceding years.
 In 2016, two additional rooms were created with an adjoining small kitchen and bathroom.
-Emmaus Mossley now has the capacity to support 26 companions at any one time.
+Emmaus Mossley now has the capacity to house and support 26 companions at any one time.

 ‘Emmaus Mossley: A celebration of 20 years at Longlands Mill’ is a 48 page book that includes many personal stories from people who have supported Emmaus Mossley and contributed to its development.
 The book was produced in 2017 to mark the 20th anniversary of Emmaus Mossley and is available for sale in our Secondhand Superstore.